maxptrnk/TrackSpot/README.md

 ## **Launch TrackSpot**

-Where your are this directory: 'TrackSpot/code', you can install requirements with the following command
+When your are this directory: 'TrackSpot/code', you can install requirements with the following command

 ```